 Research as a basis for action

 The FSVO carries out a limited amount of this applied research at its own facilities.
-It also supports projects done by research groups at other institutions (primarily universities).
+It also supports research contracts and projects by research groups at other institutions (primarily higher education institutions).
 The aim of applied research is to implement the findings from these projects directly and to achieve better networking of enforcement and science.
 Today's research is the basis of tomorrow's actions.

 Management of research projects

-The FSVO manages the selection, funding and evaluation of research projects, from the initial application through to completion (see below).
+The FSVO manages the selection, funding and evaluation of research projects, from project bid or proposal through to completion (see "More information").
 Reports on individual research projects can be found under the relevant topic in the "Completion of and report on a research project" section.

 Information about the research projects can be accessed in ARAMIS, the federal research database.